bitnami/charts/bitnami/discourse/README.md

 ### To 7.0.0

-This major upgrades the Discourse version to *2.8.0*.
+This major upgrades the Discourse version to _2.8.0_.

 #### What changes were introduced in this major version?

-This version includes a breaking change in the *lazy-yt* plugin, and the recommendation is to remove it, or manually upgrade it.
+This version includes a breaking change in the _lazy-yt_ plugin, and the recommendation is to remove it, or manually upgrade it.

 #### Upgrading Instructions

-To upgrade to *7.0.0* from *6.x*, follow these steps below:
+To upgrade to _7.0.0_ from _6.x_, follow these steps below:

-1. Upgrade to the latest version of the *bitnami/discourse* chart with Diagnostics mode:
+1. Upgrade to the latest version of the _bitnami/discourse_ chart with Diagnostics mode:

-        $ helm upgrade --set diagnosticMode.enabled=true [...] bitnami/discourse
+        helm upgrade --set diagnosticMode.enabled=true [...] bitnami/discourse

-2. Remove or upgrade the *lazy-yt* plugin.
-To remove it, execute the following command inside the *discourse* container's shell:
+2. Remove or upgrade the _lazy-yt_ plugin.
+To remove it, execute the following command inside the _discourse_ container's shell:

-        $ rm -rf /bitnami/discourse/plugins/lazy-yt
+        rm -rf /bitnami/discourse/plugins/lazy-yt

 3. Ensure that the initialization scripts work:

-        $ /opt/bitnami/scripts/discourse/entrypoint.sh /opt/bitnami/scripts/discourse/setup.sh
+        /opt/bitnami/scripts/discourse/entrypoint.sh /opt/bitnami/scripts/discourse/setup.sh

 4. Upgrade the Helm deployment without Diagnostics mode.